Here’s A Greek Salad Recipe That Livens Up Your Meal!

 This Greek salad is a pretty easy recipe to take on but here are some recipe tips and other things to think about!

-- If you don’t like the hint of sweetness that the addition of honey provides, you can skip it.
-In that case, also reduce the amount of vinegar you use.
+• If you don’t like the hint of sweetness that the addition of honey provides (it’s not an ingredient in a traditional Greek salad), you can skip it.
+In that case, may may want reduce the amount of vinegar you use.

 How to Make Greek Salad – Step by Step Instructions